Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 One of the many things that create burnout among employees is that they cannot plan how long it will take to complete a project and arrange their priorities.

-You can simplify the whole prioritization process by using a Gantt chart maker to act as a game-changing tool in planning and scheduling projects.
+You can simplify the prioritization process by using a Gantt chart maker as a game-changing tool in planning and scheduling projects.

-You can’t just assume that everyone has all of those things, and it’s your responsibility as a team manager to make sure they have enough resources to do their work.
+You can’t just assume that everyone has all of those things, and it’s your responsibility as a team manager to ensure they have enough resources to do their work.

-Before assigning a project, make sure your team members have the required tools and technology to get the job done quickly.
+Before assigning a project, ensure your team members have the tools and technology to get the job done quickly.

 Encourage your team members to use tools instead of manually doing a task.

-It will enhance their speed, and they will be able to invest their time in something productive.
+It will enhance their speed, and they can invest their time in something productive.

 Other Ways To Avoid Burnout